The Festival site address is Dairy Meadows, Brecon Road, Hay on Wye, HR3 5PJ.

 Herefordshire Council concessionary passes are valid on this cross-border service for the full journey.
 All other English Council passes are only valid between Hereford and Rhydspence only so the full adult fare to Hay-on-Wye is payable from that point which is currently £3 single and £4.50 return.

-There is a scheduled bus service (Service 39) from Hereford and Brecon to Hay-on-Wye, operating six days a week, Mondays to Saturdays.
+There is a scheduled bus service (T14) from Hereford and Brecon to Hay-on-Wye, operating six days a week, Mondays to Saturdays.

 The nearest bus stop to the Festival site is 200 metres away, outside the Fire Station.

 The 39A Hay Ho! bus runs on Sundays at 11.25, 14.55 and 17.25 from the Oxford Road bus stop in Hay, to connect with trains to London, the Midlands and the North at Hereford Railway Station.